 This involves safeguarding the accuracy and completeness of information and processing methods, and therefore requires preventing deliberate or accidental, partial or complete, destruction or unauthorized modification, of either physical assets or electronic data.

 The information can include digital information, printed or written on paper, transmitted by any means, or spoken in conversation, as well as information stored electronically.
 Assets include all information-based processing devices owned by the organization or those of relevant Interested Parties and BYOD in scope that are processing organization related information.

-The organization and relevant Interested Parties that are within the scope of the ISMS have signed up to our security policy and accepted our ISMS.
+The organization and relevant Interested Parties that are within the scope of the PIMS have signed up to our security policy and accepted our PIMS.

-A current version of this document is available to all members of staff in the ISMS controls environment and accessible via the various Business, HR and Technical Policy Groups.
+A current version of this document is available to all members of staff in the PIMS controls environment and accessible via the various Business, HR and Technical Policy Groups.

 Technical & Organizational Measures (TOMs)

 To supplement the Data Processing Agreement (DPA) between Client and Contractor pursuant to Art 28 GDPR (EU General Data Protection Regulation), our organization has authored a Technical & Organizational Measures document.